fteychene/blueprint-hexagonal-rust/README.md

 ## Setup

-### Configuration
+### Database init (Optional)

-Application need env var `DATABASE_URL` with database usage (example `export DATABASE_URL=test.db`).
-This configruation is needed for migration, and run of the project.
+Application roll automatically database migration but you can manualy do the needed migrations.

-To initialize database please install [`cargo install diesel_cli`](https://github.com/diesel-rs/diesel/tree/master/diesel_cli#installation).
+To initialize database please install [`cargo install diesel_cli for sqlite`](https://github.com/diesel-rs/diesel/tree/master/diesel_cli#installation).

-Run the migrations at root of the project: `diesel migration run`
+Run the migrations at root of the project: `diesel migration run --database-url <database_path>`

 ### Build

 Use cargo for build : `cargo build`

+### Configuration

+The configuration of the application is loaded from [settings.toml](settings.toml) file.

+You can override configuration by env var (example `export DATABASE_URL=override.db` override `database.url` settings)

 ### Execute